 Reader Question: After my soul dog passed, I moved to a small apartment complex that doesn't allow dogs.
 But cats are permitted.
 Even though I haven't had a cat since I was a kid, I love them.
 Could my dog reincarnate as a cat so we can be together again?

-Shannon’s Answer: In my experience working with my pet clients who have reincarnated or are willing to reincarnate back to their people again, I have found that species doesn’t matter all that much.
-In fact, our family’s current dog has shared two of his past lives with me – in one of them he was a human and in the other he was a cat.
+Shannon's Answer: In my experience working with my pet clients who have reincarnated or are willing to reincarnate back to their people again, I have found that species doesn't matter all that much.
+In fact, our family's current dog has shared two of his past lives with me - in one of them he was a human and in the other he was a cat.
 Pets can cross species boundaries as needed to achieve important goals like being reunited with a beloved human.
-A pets in spirit animal communication session is a great way to start that conversation with your soul dog.
+Animal communication is a great way to start that conversation with your soul dog.

 Reader Question: I miss my tortoise so much and I wish every day there was a way he could come back to me.
 However, I am at a stage in my life when I could not in good conscience adopt a baby tortoise who would most certainly outlive me.
 Plus I am a firm believer in adopt don't shop.
 So I guess there is no way this could happen - but I wanted to just check?

-Shannon’s Answer: This is one of the hands-down most common questions I get about pet reincarnation.
-Here, my motto has come to be “where there is a will there is a way.”
-Each soul – regardless of species – has full agency to negotiate the details of their new incarnation.
+Shannon's Answer: This is one of the hands-down most common questions I get about pet reincarnation.
+Here, my motto has come to be "where there is a will there is a way."
+Each soul - regardless of species - has full agency to negotiate the details of their new incarnation.
 As with Chief and Gracey, if this means negotiating with an already embodied soul about changing bodies, so be it.
 As long as both beings are willing, it can happen.
-So I would say ask your tortoise in spirit to help you reunite in a way that ensures he will not wind up in harm’s way should you pass before him.
-And we can certainly talk more about that in a pets in spirit animal communication session together.
+So I would say ask your tortoise in spirit to help you reunite in a way that ensures he will not wind up in harm's way should you pass before him.
+And we can certainly talk more about that in an animal communication session.

 Reader Question: I really want my bird to come back to me in a new body but she's been gone awhile and I never thought to ask her to return to me before now.
 Did I miss my chance?